 Today is Veterans Day.
-But it’s often mixed up with Labor Day and Memorial Day, which fall at different times of the year.
+Unfortunately, this holiday is often confused with Labor Day and/or Memorial Day — both of which fall at different times of the year.
 Help your kids learn the difference between these three federal holidays with this quick primer.

 Here’s a famous Veterans Day quote from President Wilson upon signing the day into law: “To us in America, the reflections of Armistice Day will be filled with solemn pride in the heroism of those who died in the country’s service and with gratitude for the victory, both because of the thing from which it has freed us and because of the opportunity it has given America to show her sympathy with peace and justice in the councils of the nations.”